 By Mike Wolter, Attorney

-As an attorney that works exclusively on Disability claims, I have often found that reports focus on the people who receive disability who maybe do not deserve it.
+As an attorney who works exclusively on Disability claims, I have often found that reports focus on the people who receive disability compensation who maybe do not deserve it.
 However, it is rare that you ever hear a story about someone who should be receiving disability but is wrongfully denied their benefits.
-You hear stories about judges who just “rubber-stamp” approvals to everyone but you rarely hear about judges who approve only 10 to 15% of claims despite the national average being about 45%.
-In my experience, I believe that there are just as many people that are wrongly denied benefits as there are people that are wrongfully awarded benefits.
-It is important to remember that while there will always be people trying to “game the system” and receive benefits illegally, there are also many people that are denied benefits that rightfully deserve them.
+You hear stories about judges who just “rubber-stamp” approvals to everyone, but you rarely hear about judges who approve only 10 to 15% of claims despite the national average being about 45%.
+In my experience, I believe that there are just as many people who are wrongly denied benefits as there are people who are wrongfully awarded benefits.
+It is important to remember that while there will always be people trying to “game the system” and receive benefits illegally, there are also many people who are denied benefits that rightfully deserve them.

 If you have any questions about disability fraud for a Social Security disability attorney in Jefferson City, MO, or any of our other 18 offices across Missouri, Kansas, and Illinois, please contact us for a free consultation.